mattcarp/atmos-downmix/README.md

 ## Features

 - Downmix Dolby Atmos WAV files to stereo
-- Configurable output format, channels, and sample rate
+- Configurable output format, channels, and bitrate
 - Integration with FFmpeg 7.x for advanced audio processing
 - Unit tests with JUnit for Java and Jest for Node.js